Being of Service

 Commitment to service helps us to “KEEP COMING BACK”

 We must carry the message or else we may fail in our own recovery and marijuana addicts who have not received our message may never find their way to recovery.
 Service work looks different for each of us.
-It’s important to find the right volunteer positions that give back not only to MA but also enhance your personal recovery.
+It’s important to find the right volunteer positions that give back not only to MA but also enhance your personal life and recovery.
+For more information contact us, we are happy to offer guidance about the many ways to be of service [email protected].

 Nature14